Directive 8020: Release

 The game's title was one of six Dark Pictures trademarks listed on the European Union Intellectual Property Office in early 2022.
 Directive 8020 was first revealed in a post-credits teaser trailer at the end of The Devil in Me, which was released on 18 November 2022.
 The trailer leaked online the day before The Devil in Mes release, revealing the sci-fi setting.
 On 31 December 2023, a short video teaser for the game was posted to celebrate New Year's Eve.
 At Gamescom in August 2024, the game was officially announced.
 In June 2025, the Digital Deluxe Edition of the game was revealed, which includes a Dark Pictures outfit pack, a cosmic visual filters pack, a digital artbook, a digital soundtrack, and an exclusive collectible heirlooms mission.
-Directive 8020 was originally scheduled to be released on 2 October 2025 for PlayStation 5, Windows, and Xbox Series X/S, but in July 2025, Supermassive announced that the game was delayed to the first half of 2026.
+Directive 8020 was originally scheduled to be released on 2 October 2025 for PlayStation 5, Windows, and Xbox Series X/S. In July 2025, Supermassive announced a wave of layoffs and that the game was delayed.
+In February 2026, it was announced that the game would release on 12 May 2026.
+Pre-ordering the game gives players access to the Deluxe Edition, which contains an outfit pack featuring costumes inspired by previous entries in The Dark Pictures franchise, The Dark Pictures Collectables, which are in-game items to find, the Cinematic Filter Pack, the digital soundtrack, and a digital artbook.